Bristol: West of England Combined Authority

 The West of England Combined Authority was created on 9 February 2017.
 Covering Bristol and the rest of the old Avon county with the exception of North Somerset, the new combined authority has responsibility for regional planning, roads, and local transport, and to a lesser extent, education and business investment.
-The authority's first mayor, Tim Bowles, was elected in May 2017.
-One of the first actions of the new authority was the announcement of a new train station to be built at Portway.
+The authority is led by the Mayor of the West of England, Helen Godwin.

 Geography and environment

 Boundaries

 Bristol's boundaries can be defined in several ways, including those of the city itself, the developed area, or Greater Bristol.

 The city council boundary is the narrowest definition of the city itself.
 However, it unusually includes a large, roughly rectangular section of the western Severn Estuary ending at (but not including) the islands of Flat Holm (in Cardiff, Wales) and Steep Holm.
 This "seaward extension" can be traced back to the original boundary of the County of Bristol laid out in the charter granted to the city by Edward III in 1373.

 The Office for National Statistics (ONS) has defined a Bristol Urban Area, which includes developed areas adjoining Bristol but outside the city-council boundary, such as Kingswood, Mangotsfield, Stoke Gifford, Winterbourne, Almondsbury, Easton in Gordano, Whitchurch village, Filton, Patchway and Bradley Stoke, but excludes undeveloped areas within that boundary.